AssertFlip: Reproducing Bugs via Inversion of LLM-Generated Passing Tests: Evaluation

-To better understand where costs are incurred, we analyzed the total and per-instance cost of running \text{\assertFlip} on all 433 verified instances from SWE-bench-Verified.
+To better understand where costs are incurred, we analyzed the total and per-instance cost of running \text{\textsc{AssertFlip}} on all 433 verified instances from SWE-bench-Verified.
 The overall cost was \$435.92, averaging \$1.00 per instance.
 However, this average masks substantial variance across projects.
 For example, \texttt{django} dominated the cost profile, accounting for over 70\% of the total (\$309.02), with an average of \$1.43 per instance across 216 instances.
 In contrast, projects like \texttt{sympy} and \texttt{scikit-learn} had much lower average costs per instance (as low as \$0.13).
 A detailed cost breakdown per project is provided in Table~\ref{tab:assertflip-cost-breakdown}.
 This indicates that costs vary across projects and may depend on project-specific characteristics.
+To understand the source of cost variation, we initially examined factors such as fix difficulty, bug report length, and localization context, but found no clear correlation.
+A closer analysis of the execution traces later revealed that projects like \texttt{django} and \texttt{sphinx}, which showed the highest per-instance costs, have more project-specific mistakes and therefore more regenerations.
+We find that these two projects have more custom setups, like specific testing setup requirements, which LLMs might not be familiar with, leading to additional regenerations and higher overall cost.